ghostidentity/nitropihsm/readme.md

 ```

 Note: The above code generates an RSA key pair.
 Ensure that the correct Key ID and Slot Number are used in config.xml.
 Also, move the generated public_key.pem file to the keys folder of your project directory.
 This file will be mapped to the respective user.

-Step 5: Run the NitroPI Application
+## Step 5: Run the program
-Once the key pair is generated and the configuration is set, run the NitroPI application.
+Once the key pair is generated and the configuration is set, run the program.
 The first time you run it, you will need to generate a hashed password for each user.
 This can be done via the /hasher endpoint on the server.

-## Run the program
 ```
 chmod +x nitropi
 sudo nohup ./nitropi &